Haivision/srt/docs/API-functions.md

 The `SRT_EPOLL_IN`, `SRT_EPOLL_OUT` and `SRT_EPOLL_ERR` events are by default
 **level-triggered**.
 With `SRT_EPOLL_ET` flag they become **edge-triggered**.

-The `SRT_EPOLL_UPDATE` flag is always edge-triggered and it designates a special event that happens on a listener socket that has the `SRTO_GROUPCONNECT` flag set to allow group connections, or on a group.
-This is triggered in the following situations:
+The `SRT_EPOLL_UPDATE` flag is always edge-triggered.
+It designates a special event that happens on a group, or on a listener socket that has the `SRTO_GROUPCONNECT` flag set to allow group connections.
+This flag is triggered in the following situations:

-* for group connections, when a new link has been established for a group that is already connected (that is, has at least one connection established), reported for the listener socket that was accepting the connection.
+* for group connections, when a new link has been established for a group that is already connected (that is, has at least one connection established), `SRT_EPOLL_UPDATE` is reported for the listener socket accepting the connection.
 This is intended for internal use only.
-It can be understood as such that a reporting connection for the first time results in reporting the group connection on that listener, but when the group is already connected, this event is reported instead.
+An initial connection results in reporting the group connection on that listener.
+But when the group is already connected, `SRT_EPOLL_UPDATE`  is reported instead.

 * when one of group member connection has been broken